microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ## Using the WebView API

 > **Note:** The `vscode.previewHtml` command has been deprecated in favor of a new WebView API.
-The previewHTML command is not supported remotely and will be removed from VS Code in the future.
+The previewHTML command is not supported remotely was removed in VS Code version 1.33.

 Like the clipboard API, the [WebView API](../extension-guides/webview.md) will automatically run on the client if called from a Workspace extension.